Carpal tunnel release surgery

 Bandages and stitches

-You’ll be able to take off the bandage on your hand after two to three days.
-You’ll still need to keep the wound dry for around a week.
+You’ll be able to take off the bandage on your hand after a few days.
+You’ll still need to keep the wound dry for a week or two.
 Your surgeon will tell you whether you have absorbable stitches or stitches that need to be removed.
 If your stitches need to be removed, this is usually done around 10 to 14 days after your operation.
-It can help to wear a large rubber glove or plastic bag over your hand when you’re washing or bathing.
+It can help to wear a large rubber glove or put a plastic bag over your hand when you wash, or have a shower or bath.

 You’ll have a noticeable scar if you’ve had open surgery.
 It may look lumpy and pink at first and feel tender.
 This usually settles down within a few months.
-Massaging your scar and the area around it with a simple moisturising cream such as E45 may help the scar to heal.
+It may help the scar to heal if you massage both your scar and the area around it with a moisturising cream.

 Using your hand